elmot/open-oscilloscope-stm32f3/README.md

 ##Open-Source Oscilloscope based on STM32F3-DISCOVERY board

 Some ideas got from Tomasz Ostrowski's [Miniscope](http://tomeko.net/miniscope_v4/index.php?lang=en).
-Tomasz has a bunch of ready-to use-devices, and I have the only preliminary schematics and some ideas in my head.
+Tomasz has a bunch of ready-to-use-devices, and I have the only preliminary schematics and raw prototype.

 The main idea is to build PC-oscilloscope.
 Hardware is ST Microelectronics development board [STM32F3-DISCOVERY](http://www.st.com/web/catalog/tools/FM116/SC959/SS1532/PF254044) plus small additional board with simple protection circuits and basic voltage dividers.